 In addition, because Denver FRESH is part of the Office of Economic Development, we can advise you on a wide range of business support issues from enterprise zones, small business financing, tax credits, community development funds, employee recruitment and training, and commercial real estate options.

 For general information about starting a business in Denver, download the Business Startup Checklist.

 What if I have a site in mind already, but am not open for business?

-We can work with you to determine how your retail project can proceed with the allocation of space and merchandising mix approach that will allow your project to benefit from Denver FRESH.
+Denver FRESH can work with you to determine how the allocation of space and merchandising can help your project succeed.
 We know that every project is unique, and look forward to discussing your plans with you.

 What financing resources are available for my food retail project?